What Service Do You Require?

 - U.S. birth certificate, showing filing date and issuing office’s seal; or

-- U.S. Naturalization Certificate; or
+- U.S. naturalization certificate; or

 DNA (Deoxyribonucleic Acid) Testing Information

-In order to establish a biological relationship in conjunction with your visa application, a DNA test might be recommended in your case.
+In order to establish a genetic relationship in conjunction with your citizenship or visa application, a DNA test might be recommended in your case.
 If the consular officer suggests you proceed with DNA testing, please read the following information carefully and follow these directions.
 DNA testing analyzes the genetic material in human cells and has been found to be over 99 percent accurate in verifying family relationships – parent/child, brother/sister, etc. The testing is entirely voluntary and all costs and expenses associated with it must be paid entirely by the visa or passport applicant and/or his or her family.
 The test results are usually available within a month, although this varies by lab.